LonelyFort/confirmation-email-on-tele-miniapp/README.md

-This is a mini side project I created to learn Telegram Mini App API, Vercel, basic HTML, React TypeScript, Email API Resend and PipeDream.
+This is a mini side project I created to learn Telegram Mini App API, Vercel, basic HTML, React TypeScript, Email API, Resend and Python.

 ## Objective